Solution-Phase-Chemistry/ReduceScatt/README.md

 outDict:  see outDictRef.txt files for what parameters may be saved in this dictionary.
 This dictionary is eventually saved as an .npy file if you save the data

-## .ipynb
+## Notebooks
 ScatteringSteps.ipynb shows the individual subfunctions used to process the data \
-ScatteringTest.ipynb tests the Reduce function that calls the individual subfunctions in sequence.
+ScatteringTest.ipynb tests the ReduceData function that calls the individual subfunctions in sequence.

+## LCLSDataToolsNew
+ --Fns.py are the subfunctions used to process and reduce the data.
+Use these subfunctions if you want to do the steps in sequence or to create a custom ReduceData function \
+--Tools.py are sub-sub functions called from the subfunctions.